jadecobra/python_tdd_exercises/source/calculator/calculator_10/calculator_10_1.rst

 ----

 *********************************************************************************
-how to view the streamlit calculator website
+how to see the streamlit calculator website
 *********************************************************************************

 * I open another terminal_ then use uv_ in the ``calculator`` folder_